memes/terraform-google-f5-bigip/examples/cfe-2nic-fqdn/README.md

 # Cloud Failover Extension sub-module in a 2-NIC configuration with fully-qualified hostnames

 > You are viewing a **2.x release** of the modules, which supports
-> **Terraform 0.13** only. *For modules compatible with Terraform 0.12, use a
+> **Terraform 0.13 and 0.14** only. *For modules compatible with Terraform 0.12,
-> 1.x release.* Functionality is identical, but separate releases are required
+> use a 1.x release.* Functionality is identical, but separate releases are
-> due to the difference in *variable validation* between Terraform 0.12 and 0.13.
+> required due to the difference in *variable validation* between Terraform 0.12
+> and 0.13+.

 This example demonstrates how to use the
 [CFE sub-module](https://registry.terraform.io/modules/memes/f5-bigip/google/latest/submodules/cfe)